microsoft/appcenter-sdk-apple/README.md

     var installId = SNMSonoma.installId()
     ```

 * **Enable/Disable the Sonoma SDK:** If you want the Sonoma SDK to be disabled completely, use the `setEnabled` API.
-When disabled, the SDK will collect no more information for any of the modules that were added:
+When disabled, the SDK will not forward any information to Sonoma.

     **Objective-C**
     ```objectivec